 Make sure the furniture in your home is arranged in a way that allows people to flow through it so it doesn’t look cramped and you’re not constantly bumping into something or having to walk around it during the virtual tour.
 Help buyers see themselves living in your space.
 Do things like put a book next to a comfortable couch or arm chair.
 Add a tray with a coffee cup on it for good measure.

 Get your Home Ready to Sell:

 Prep your House for a Virtual Tour

 We can’t wait to show off your home to potential buyers.
 All of these home improvement projects will help sell your home quickly and increase your return on investment.
 Virtual home tours are a convenient way for more prospective buyers to see your home.
+If you are unable to travel, Royal Shell can help you buy a home online.
 And as working from home becomes more popular, people are willing to move away from bigger cities and into beautiful and sunny paradises like Fort Myers, Naples, Sanibel and Captiva Islands, and all over Southwest Florida.